openstack/nova/doc/source/vmwareapi_readme.rst

 * The guest tool is a small python script that should be run either as a service or added to system startup.
 This script configures networking on the guest.

+4. What type of consoles are supported?

+* VMware VMRC based consoles are supported.
+There are 2 options for credentials one is OTP (Secure but creates multiple session entries in DB for each OpenStack console create request.) & other is host based credentials (It may not be secure as ESX credentials are transmitted as clear text).